wcares/StateManagementFlutter/README.md

 In this app, State management will be handled efficently by passing data from one routes to another and much more.

 This Project is still in active development and many features are being added everyday.
-Project will be completed before 12th November 2022.
+Project will be completed towards the end of Novemever, 2022.

 So beaware of using the codes.